claudiu-cristea/yaml-drush-commands/README.md

-Place a YAML file under `src/Drush/YamlCommands`, where `src` is PSR-4 mapped director.
+Place a YAML file under `src/Drush/YamlCommands`, where `src` is PSR-4 mapped directory.
 E.g., is defined under the `autoload.psr-4` in `composer.json`:

 ```json
 {